 An obvious question arises: why didn't the Reboinoisheloilum simply kill Sarah due to her disrespect?
 According to a famous medrish, Hakkadoshboruchhu had indeed decided to kill her, referring to her in an internal Heavenly memorandum as an "ungrateful wench".
 However, Sarah took out a "personal insurance policy" while living in the palace of the Pharoah -- or was it Avimelech (I always get confused between those two identical stories) -- playing "hide the kishka" with the Pharoah while Avraham pretended to be her brother.
 She made photocopies of critical incriminating evidence relating to Avraham, the Aimishteh, a missing $500,000 in cash, and several off-balance sheet liabilities, and left specific instructions to send the documents to the Canaanite Gazette should anything happen to her.
 Hey, she may have been barren, but she sure wasn't stupid.

 - The exile of Yishmael.
-Sarah, who sounds more and more like my mother-in-law throughout this entire Parsha, decides that now that Yitzchak is born, there is no reason to have Yishmael hanging around smoking the family water pipe ("bong" in Yiddish).
+Sarah, who sounds more and more like my mother-in-law throughout this entire Parsha, decides that now that Yitzchak is born, there is no reason to have Yishmael hanging around smoking the family water pipe (according to RASHI, "bong" in Provence).
 So she orders Yishmael and his mother Hagar (the Horrible) to be cast into the desert.

 Well, as a result of Sarah exiling Yishmael, the Arabs have had it in for the Jews ever since.
 This hostility has resulted in wars, terrorism, and high oil prices.
 Gee, thanks Sarah!
 Life wasn't complicated enough.